-- 416. Plaintiffs incorporate by reference all foregoing paragraphs as if fully set forth herein - 417.
-DeSimone was the structural engineer on for the Eighty-Seven Park project.
-Thus, DeSimone had extensive knowledge of all construction activities performed on site and was intimately involved with the construction activities primarily discussed herein, including but not limited to pile driving, dewatering, excavation, and site compaction procedures. - 418.
-Each piece of information and every warning concerning pile driving, dewatering, excavation, and site compaction procedures that NV5 provided to the Terra Defendants was also relayed to DeSimone. - 419.
-As the structural engineer, DeSimone owed a duty to persons present in and occupying adjacent structures, including Plaintiffs and the Class Members.
+420. Plaintiffs re-allege and incorporate by reference paragraphs 1 to 330 as though fully set forth herein.

+421. DeSimone was the structural engineer on for the Eighty-Seven Park project.
+Thus, DeSimone had extensive knowledge of all construction activities performed on site and was intimately involved with the construction activities primarily discussed herein, including but not limited to pile driving, dewatering, excavation, and site compaction procedures.

+422. Each piece of information and every warning concerning pile driving, dewatering, excavation, and site compaction procedures that NV5 provided to the Terra Defendants was also relayed to DeSimone.

+423. As the structural engineer, DeSimone owed a duty to persons present in and occupying adjacent structures, including Plaintiffs and the Class Members.
 This duty included ensuring that the development the Eighty-Seven Park project and the related construction activities did not negatively impact or harm adjacent structures or in any way compromise the stability of adjacent structures, including CTS.